 FE Review Sessions have been recorded on Blackboard.
 Request access to these sessions by sending your name, ID number, and email address to email@example.com.

-For further information and to register vist National Council of Examiners for Engineering and Surveying.
+To download a copy of the FE Reference Handbook and to register, visit National Council of Examiners for Engineering and Surveying.

 Order of the Engineer Ceremony